 Students who wish to meet professional goals by enrolling in nonrestricted foundation coursework should consult an advisor or counselor.

 NOVA offers occasional study abroad opportunities under a variety of disciplines.
 They are treated as regular credit courses, requiring registration for the course, satisfaction of prerequisites, and assignments completed for a final grade.
 Study abroad courses count toward the residency requirement for program completion.
 The related travel expenses are the responsibility of the student.
-Contact the instructor or division dean for information about study abroad.
+Contact the instructor or academic dean for information about study abroad.

 Weekend Courses and Programs